MileHacker Logo

 Visa Types and Process

-China offers various visa types depending on your purpose of visit.
+China offers various visa types depending on your intention of visit.
 The most common for tourists is the L Visa.
 Apply at a Chinese person embassy or consulate, or a Chinese Visa Application Service Center (VisaHQ, IVisa).

 Application Process Steps